-Due to the change in year-end, the Company's fiscal year 2018 is shortened from 12 months to 3 months, and is ending on June 30, 2018.
+Due to the change in year-end, the Company's fiscal year 2018 is shortened from 12 months to 3 months and is ending on June 30, 2018.
 Further, the financial statements as of June 30, 2018 represent the financial information of the Company subsequent to the acquisition.
-The financial statements for the three month period ending September 30, 2017 represent the financial information of the Company prior to the acquisition.
+The financial statements for the three-month and six-month periods ending December 30, 2017 represent the financial information of the Company prior to the acquisition.
 All intercompany transactions and accounts have been eliminated in the consolidation.

 The Company's financial reporting segments are Technology (reflecting the operations of Galaxy) and Entertainment (reflecting the operations of the movie theater).
-The Company is an over-the-counter public company traded under the stock symbol listing FLCR (subsequently changed to GAXY, see Note 14).
+The Company is an over-the-counter public company traded under the stock symbol listing GAXY (formerly FLCR).